digitalsurvival/digitalsurvival.github.io/vitality.md

 ---
 layout: page
-title: Allies
+title: Vitality
 permalink: /vitality/
 ---

-Vitality is free and open source operating system
+Vitality is free and open source Linux-based operating system for the ARM architecture.